 What is the best way to contact you?

-Generally, by note here or by Twitter DM.
-A few people have my email or my cell number for voice or text.
+Generally, by note here.
+A few people have my cell number for voice or text.

 If I see you, how should I get your attention?